timofey256/playground/csharp_notes/notes.md

 ```

 Both pieces generate `int get_X()` and `void set_X(int value)` in CIL.
+Important good practices: Properties should **not** be slow because the syntax looks instant.
+Properties should **not** have any side effects.

 - `=>` operator
 	You can use `=>` to shorten your code.
 Examples of equivalent code: